berarma/berarma.github.io/_posts/2014-04-18-cakephp-sermepa-redsys.md

 ---
 layout: post
-title: Sermepa/Redsýs TPV Plugin for CakePHP published
+title: Sermepa/Redsýs TPV Plugin for CakePHP released
 ---

 Sermepa, now Redsýs, is the company operating the most used TPV in Spain,